 The world knows the stars on the pitch that won Germany the 2014 FIFA World Cup in Brazil, but the brains behind the remarkable triumph is still largely an unknown figure.

-Allow bundesliga.com to provide the lowdown on Germany's greatest ever coach, and the man leading them to Russia in 2018...
+Allow bundesliga.com to provide the lowdown on Germany's greatest ever coach, and the man who led them in Russia in 2018.

 1) A nose for goal

 Born on 3 February 1960 as the oldest of four brothers in the town of Schönau in south-west Germany, Löw completed his school education at the age of 17 before beginning an apprenticeship as a wholesaler.
 With a back-up plan in the bag to appease the parents, Löw could now focus on his football career, and in 1978 he joined the region's biggest club, SC Freiburg, for the first of three spells.

 Standing at 6'0" he wasn't the biggest of strikers but he was effective, and his haul of 81 goals in 252 Bundesliga 2 outings for the Black Forest outfit still stands as a club record.
 In between his treble of spells with the club, Löw also had stints at Eintracht Frankfurt, VfB Stuttgart and Karlsruhe, scoring seven goals in 52 Bundesliga games before eventually hanging up his boots in 1995 and moving into coaching.

 2) Wait, he won other stuff before the World Cup?

 While Löw's playing career was modest by his later standards – he never played for the senior Germany national team and only earned four caps for the Under-21s – the transition to the touchline seemed to suit him.
 Having been appointed as Stuttgart assistant coach in 1995 he was handed the first-team reins just a year later and guided a team containing future Bayern Munich star Giovane Elber to DFB Cup glory in 1997.